Illinois Wesleyan Student Interning for Scottish Parliament

-Kistner believes the U.S. could benefit from a more efficient lawmaking system by eliminating the filibuster and other blocking mechanisms.
-He adds, however, that the U.S.’s firm conception of individual rights is a distinct advantage over the Scottish system, which has no Bill of Rights.
+Kistner believed the U.S. could benefit from a more efficient lawmaking system by eliminating the filibuster and other blocking mechanisms.
+He added, however, that the U.S.’s firm conception of individual rights is a distinct advantage over the Scottish system, which has no Bill of Rights.

 “Working in a different country’s political sphere forces you to recognize what you do well as a country, and what you can improve on,” Kistner said.

 Kistner said he sought the internship in order to learn as much as he could about different political systems.